 One of my 2016 New Years resolutions was to travel more domestically.
 Going abroad hasn’t taken a backseat at all but I have probably seen more of Europe than I have of the States and I’m trying to remedy that.

 First on my to-do list, Charleston.
 I used to go to Hilton Head, South Carolina when I was a kid but I barely remember leaving the resort we stayed.
 Don’t get me wrong, I have very fond memories of those vacations but I wouldn’t have said: “Oh, I’ve been to South Carolina.”
 Until February 2016.

 Charleston was kind of a spontaneous decision.
 Jetblue kept emailing me flight sales, and I got annoyed, so I bought a flight to Charleston.
 You win, Jetblue.
 You win.
 (I mean, let’s be honest, I didn’t really lose.
 Neither did my sister, Lindsey, because she joined me on this getaway.)

-Next up on the trip planning to do list was book the hotel.
+Next up on the trip planning to do list was to book the hotel.
 If you read my Iceland post, then you got a little insight into my crazy travel brain.
-Basically I stalked all rooming options in Charleston until I found the PERFECT hotel, the Zero George Street.
+Basically, I stalked all rooming options in Charleston until I found the PERFECT hotel, the Zero George Street.

 The Zero George Street grounds are centered around a lovely brick courtyard with garden terraces.
 The first thing you see when the cab drops you off is a gorgeous brick wall and a couple turquoise beach cruisers.
 I’m already in heaven.
 For the record, I definitely took at least 50 pictures of the brick wall and bikes.